-Our strategic initiatives may include joint ventures, which may subject us to additional risks and uncertainties in that we may be dependent upon, and subject to liability, losses or reputational damage relating to, systems, controls and personnel that are not under our control.
+Our strategic initiatives may include joint ventures in which we take an active management role, which may subject us to additional risks and uncertainties in that we may be dependent upon, and subject to liability, losses or reputational damage relating to, systems, controls and personnel that are not under our control.
 We may elect to participate in joint venture opportunities in the future if we believe that operating in such a structure is in our best interests.
 There can be no assurances that we will be able to identify acceptable joint venture partners in the future or that our participation in any joint venture opportunities will be successful.
-In addition, we may from time to time explore opportunities to grow our business via other acquisitions, partnerships, investments or other strategic transactions.
+In addition, we may from time to time explore opportunities to grow our business via acquisitions or other strategic transactions.
 There can be no assurance that we will successfully identify, negotiate or complete such transactions, or that any completed transactions will produce favorable financial results.